htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 machines.
 At Wisconsin, we have a separate, small subset of our pool for quick-starting interactive jobs.
-By allocating a negotiator to only negotiate for these few machines, we can speed up the time to match these machines to interative users who submit with *condor_submit -i*.
+By allocating a negotiator to only negotiate for these few machines, we can speed up the time to match these machines to interactive users who submit with *condor_submit -i*.

 Sharding the negotiator is straightforward.
 Simply add the NEGOTIATOR entry to the :macro:`DAEMON_LIST` on an additional machine.
 While is is possible to run